Tim Louis: Politics

 In 2015, Louis ran unsuccessfully against Conservative incumbent Harold Albrecht, who had held the seat since 2006.
 During the following election, in 2019, Louis unseated Albrecht, but was not confirmed as the winner in his electoral district until the next morning.
 Clerical errors in five polls prevented them from being opened and counted for over 12 hours.
 Louis told CBC News that his victory in 2019 stemmed from a greater understanding of his riding, including issues such as affordability, climate change, and health care.
 He was re-elected to a second term in 2021 and a third in 2025.

-Since his election, Louis has served on numerous parliamentary committees, including the COVID-19 Pandemic, Canadian Heritage, and Agriculture and Afri-Food committees.
+Since his election, Louis has served on numerous parliamentary committees, including the COVID-19 pandemic, Canadian heritage, and agriculture and agri-Food committees.